 Mr. Hall has a consulting agreement with the Company pursuant to which Mr. Hall will, as directed by the board of directors or Andrew J. England, provide transitional services through January 31, 2018.
 In exchange for these services, in addition to the consideration provided his Separation and General Release Agreement, Mr. Hall will receive a monthly consulting fee equal to \$41,677 for the first twelve months of his consultancy and \$23,077 for the next thirteen months of his consultancy.
 Mr. Hall is also entitled to reimbursement for his reasonable, documented out-of-pocket business expenses incurred in connection with the services to be provided by him under his consulting agreement.
 Under the consulting agreement, Mr. Hall's incentive awards will continue to vest during the consulting period in accordance with their terms and conditions under the Equity Incentive Plan.
-However, the Company's Compensation Committee and the board of directors amended Mr. Hall's equity grants as follows: (i) 37.5% of Mr. Hall's 2013 performance-based awards were converted to time-based awards and vested on January 16, 2016; (ii) 100% of Mr. Hall's 2014 and 2015 performance-based awards were converted to time-based awards and vested on January 16, 2016; (ii) 100% of Mr. Hall's 2014 and 2015 performance-based awards were converted to arriginal 2014 restricted share performance-based award grant being vested on January 15, 2016 and 33% of Mr. Hall's total original 2015 restricted share performance-based award grant being vested on January 21, 2016); and (iii) Mr. Hall is permitted to exercise any vested stock options granted in 2006, 2010, 2011 and 2012 through their original expiration date, irrespective of Mr. Hall's incentive awards to provide that Mr. Hall's resignation was not considered a termination of service under such incentive awards and, therefore, his unvested incentive awards shall continue to vest under the terms and conditions of the Equity Incentive Plan as if Mr. Hall were as a Service Provider thereunder, as def
+However, the Company's Compensation Committee and the board of directors amended Mr. Hall's equity grants as follows: (i) 37.5% of Mr. Hall's 2013 performance-based awards were converted to time-based awards and vested on January 16, 2016; (ii) 100% of Mr. Hall's 2014 and 2015 performance-based awards were converted to time-based awards and will vest in 1/3 increments on each of the first three anniversaries of the applicable original grant date (resulting in 67% of Mr. Hall's total original 2014 restricted share performance-based award grant being vested on January 15, 2016 and 33% of Mr. Hall's total original 2015 restricted share performance-based award grant being vested on January 21, 2016); and (iii) Mr. Hall is permitted to exercise any vested stock options granted in 2006, 2010, 2011 and 2012 through their original expiration date, irrespective of Mr. Hall's status as a director, officer or consultant of the Company.
+Additionally, the Compensation Committee and the board of directors amended the terms of Mr. Hall's incentive awards to provide that Mr. Hall's resignation was not considered a termination of service under such incentive awards and, therefore, his unvested incentive awards shall continue to vest under the terms and conditions of the Equity Incentive Plan as if Mr. Hall were as a Service Provider thereunder, as defined in the agreement.